BP chief says firm's Russia business unaffected by sanctions on Rosneft CEO

-ST PETERSBURG Russia Sanctions imposed on the chief executive of Rosneft over the Ukraine crisis have not impacted BP's business with the Russian oil producer, Interfax news agency quoted BP chief executive Bob Dudley as saying on Saturday.
+ST PETERSBURG, Russia Sanctions imposed on the chief executive of Rosneft (ROSN.MM) over the Ukraine crisis have not impacted BP's (BP.L) business with the Russian oil producer, Interfax news agency quoted BP chief executive Bob Dudley as saying on Saturday.

 Reiterating that BP stands by its Russian investments, Dudley said the sanctions related to Rosneft CEO Igor Sechin's private matters.